 Three statewide infrastructure pieces matter no matter which county you live in:

-• NY Medicaid Choice (NYMC), the MLTC enrollment broker, operated by Maximus.
-Phone 1-855-222-8350.
-This is who walks you through MLTCP, MAP, and PACE plan options once you're Medicaid-eligible.
+• NY Medicaid Choice, the MLTC enrollment broker.
+This is who walks you through MLTCP, MAP, and PACE plan options once you are Medicaid-eligible.

-• NY Independent Assessor Program (NYIAP), also operated by Maximus, conducts the three-stage clinical assessment that gates MLTC enrollment.
+• New York Independent Assessor Program (NYIAP), created through a NYSDOH contract with Maximus Health Services, conducts the clinical assessment that gates MLTC enrollment.
+Its assessment line is 1-855-222-8350.

 The 2026 Financial Eligibility Numbers